 Out of the door, turn right and head down Carlton Street and right again onto Stoney Street for a legendary Nottingham bar The Angel Microbrewery (2).
 Since its complete refurbishment in 2016, this place is far more tolerable than they days when you’d literally stick to the floor.
 As the name suggests, craft beer is brewed on site – often unpasteurised, so don’t be put off by a cloudy pint.

-As you walk out you may be tempted by the hearty smells form the Lace Market Fish Bar – but you’re less than halfway through this trail.
+As you walk out you may be greeted by the tempting smells form the Lace Market Fish Bar – and if your stomach is empty a cone of chips should be more than enough to keep you going.
 Head up Warser Gate and left along St Mary’s Gate, glancing skywards to see the sharp contrast of old and new buildings before arriving at the Kean’s Head (3).
 If you’ve been craving real ale, you’ll find a large selection of Castle Rock beers here and rotating guest ales.
 In the winter, wrap up to avoid the icy blast from the door.

 Turn right and right again onto High Pavement, and you’ll soon see the old church across the road which is now home to the Pitcher and Piano (4).
 The sheer size of the interior is impressive, but scale is sometimes unfortunately matched by slow service.